liufengyun/oopsla23-artifact/README.md

 This document provides evaluation guidelines for **Paper #374: Initializing Global Objects: Time and Order**.

 The artifact includes an implementation of the global object initialization checking algorithm described in the paper, integrated into the Dotty Scala compiler.
 This document helps verify the following:

-- The initialization checker produces warnings for all code snippets the paper claims the algorithm should reject and no warnings for all code snippets the paper claims the algorithm should accept.
+- The code snippets in the paper are either rejected by the checker with warnings or pass the checker with no warnings as expected.
+- The Scala open issues mentioned in Appendix D is fixed.
 - The case study in section 6 can be reproduced.

 ## Getting Started